awsdocs/amazon-aurora-user-guide/doc_source/aurora-global-database-getting-started.md

 The number of Aurora Replicas \(reader instances\) in the primary DB cluster determines the number of secondary DB clusters you can add\.
 The total number of reader instances in the primary DB cluster plus the number of secondary clusters can't exceed 15\.
 For example, if you have 14 reader instances in the primary DB cluster and 1 secondary cluster, you can't add another secondary cluster to the global database\.

 **Note**
 For Aurora MySQL version 3, when you create a secondary cluster, make sure that the value of `lower_case_table_names` matches the value in the primary cluster\.
 This setting is a database parameter that affects how the server handles identifier case sensitivity\.
 For more information about database parameters, see [Working with parameter groups](USER_WorkingWithParamGroups.md)\.
+We recommend that when you create a secondary cluster, you use the same DB engine version for the primary and secondary\.
+If necessary, upgrade the primary to be the same version as the secondary\.
+Aurora global databases can't fail over from a primary to a secondary DB cluster when the primary and secondary have different DB engine versions—whether major, minor, or patch versions\.

 ### Console<a name="aurora-global-database-attach.console"></a>